priyang12/ecommerce-ts/apps/Client/README.md

 ### change UI

-[] migrate to linaria for components
+[x] migrate to linaria for components
-[] docs components and refactor component.
+[x] docs components and refactor component.
 [x] change global styling color in root.
 [x] "Limited Time Deal" and "FREE delivery within a week" dummy UI in product Card [] optimized rendering in Carousel
+[] Migrate to linaria for Pages.
+[] global dark mode by flipping the temp of color pallet.

 #### components